Brickell: History

+For over 2,000 years, before European settement, the Tequesta people lived in the area now known as Brickell.

 With rapid urbanization over the decades, very little remains of the original character of Brickell.
 Brickell was originally platted for mansions and large homes by Mary Brickell, which thus led to the name "Millionaire's Row."
 With the growth of the city, especially in the 1970s onwards, Brickell's character began to change with the construction of high-rise office towers along Brickell Avenue, and high-rise residential towers in lower Brickell, south of SE 15th Road (Broadway).
 A commercial boom in the 1980s brought mass construction of office towers to Brickell, and subsequent construction, would further change the neighborhood into the dense, urban, residential and commercial neighborhood it is today.
 Some of the historic buildings remaining in Brickell can be seen in the photos below.
 While not a registered historic landmark, Brickell is home to Tobacco Road, which claimed to be Miami's oldest bar, in business since 1912, with a now-demolished building built in 1915.